github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 ## CODEOWNERS and branch protection

-Repository owners must add branch protection rules to ensure that changed code is reviewed by the owners of the changed files.
-Specifically the option "Require review from Code Owners" For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches)."
+Repository owners can update branch protection rules to ensure that changed code is reviewed by the owners of the changed files.
+Edit your branch protection rule and enable the option "Require review from Code Owners".
+For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches)."

-Be aware that you must also specify the CODEOWNERS file/location itself in CODEOWNERS to protect this file and rules from being changed.
-And it would be wise to protect the highest tier location as well if not used, to stop a CODEOWNERS file being created/modified there ```/.github/CODEOWNERS @owner_username``` or even better ```/.github/ @owner_username``` to protect workflows/actions as well.
+To protect a repository fully against unauthorized changes, you also need to define an owner for the CODEOWNERS file itself.
+The most secure way method is to define a CODEOWNERS file in the `.github` directory of the repository and define the repository owner as the owner of either the CODEOWNERS file (``/.github/CODEOWNERS @owner_username``) or the whole directory (``/.github/ @owner_username``).

 ## Further reading